'It went beyond my expectations'

-According to company president and owner Chuck Plumb, what is now world-distribution center for printed materials and printing machines, is still a small-town business with big quality.
+According to company president and owner Chuck Plumb, what is now a world-distribution center for printed materials and printing machines, is still a small-town business with big quality.

 The company has a new place to call home now though as it continues to expand its reach.
 The printing business which was located at 36 Woodlawn Ave. up until a couple months ago is now in a space that offers more space — and a sign — at 206 Republic St., next door to Commercial Vehicle Group (CVG), near the Ernsthausen Recreation Center.